giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 VPN secured access points:

-* **SSH** - SSH Admin access is based on the Github SSO.
-Only users residing in the Github Giant Swarm Organization are allowed to authenticate.
-Following process describes more in detail the procedure of SSH authentication:
+* **SSH** - SSH access is based on GitHub SSO.
+Only users in the GitHub Giant Swarm Organization are allowed to authenticate.
+The following diagram describes our SSH authentication in more detail:

 ![](./ssh_access_process.png)